mvganeshkumar06/portfolio/blog/posts/strict-mode-in-javascript.md

 - What it means is that your code will be checked more strictly.

-## What is the use of strict mode ?
+## What are the benefits of strict mode ?

 ---